rlivingsus/misc/AllBooks.md

 - Harwood, JJA: The Shadow in the Glass
 - Hawke, Mykel: Hawke's Special Forces Survival Handbook
 - Hawker, Natasha: From Hire to FIre & Everything in Between
-- Hawking, Stephen: A Brief History of Time
+- Hawking, Stephen: A Brief History of Time; The Origin of Almost Everything
 - Hayes, Drew: SuperPowered
 - Haynes, Peter: Toward a New Maritime Strategy
 - Hays, Katy: The Cloisters